xposed73/kodnest/java_programs/day_5.md

 }
 ```

-### Write a java program to demonstrate the use of character(char). [in JAVA, the char is stored in single quotes 'X']
+### Write a java program to demonstrate the use of character(char).
+Note: in JAVA, the char is stored in single quotes 'X'